-3.2.11 Bug fix for Z Shape polygon with "Add" option.
+3.2.11 Bug Fix for Z Shape Polygon with "Add" Option.

 Build 2020-01-AB fixes a bug with the elevations at cell corners if using SGS in combination with Z shape objects with the "Add" shape_option attribute.
-This issue only did not affect the hydraulic calculations as it only affected the cell corner elevations which are not used computationally.
-However, this could cause incorrect depths to be output.
+This issue does not affect the hydraulic calculations as it only changed the cell corner elevations which are not used computationally.
+However, this could cause incorrect depths to appear in the map output at the cell corners.